oracle-livelabs/database/timesten/cache-introduction/07-prepare-cache/prepare-cache.md

 ```
 ```
 <copy>
-GRANT CREATE SESSION, CACHE_MANAGER, CREATE ANY TABLE, CREATE ANY INDEX, ALTER ANY TABLE TO ttcacheadm;
+GRANT CREATE SESSION, CACHE_MANAGER, CREATE ANY TABLE, CREATE ANY INDEX, ALTER ANY TABLE, SELECT ANY TABLE TO ttcacheadm;
-GRANT SELECT ON oe.promotions TO ttcacheadm;
-GRANT SELECT ON oe.product_information TO ttcacheadm;
-GRANT SELECT ON oe.customers TO ttcacheadm;
-GRANT SELECT ON oe.orders TO ttcacheadm;
-GRANT SELECT ON oe.order_items TO ttcacheadm;
-GRANT SELECT ON oe.inventories TO ttcacheadm;
-GRANT SELECT ON oe.product_descriptions TO ttcacheadm;
-GRANT SELECT ON appuser.vpn_users TO ttcacheadm;
 </copy>
 ```
 The password for the cache admin user for TimesTen can be different than the one in Oracle.
 For simplicity, the same password is used for this user in TimesTen and Oracle.